EllisDon - Providence Care Hospital

 “We’re concentrating on deficiency work,” says Armstrong.
 “The hard part is that this project is a big machine, and the more you fuel the machine with data, the more it needs to be managed well.
 Fieldwire is great because you can capture and control it all in one spot.
 I bet you it’s probably saved us needing 2-3 QA/QC people, in all honesty.”

 The massive size of the Providence Care project creates a steady flow of punch items to deal with, and as they rack up throughout the day, Fieldwire becomes vital for logging and tracking each item’s status.
-Tasks are created for every deficiency, and the Providence Care Hospital team designates a priority, due date, and category for every task to makes expectations clear.
+Tasks are created for every deficiency, and the Providence Care Hospital team designates a priority, due date, and category for every task to make expectations clear.
 Each individual task collects all of the data pertaining to specific snags, such as notes, photos, checklists, and file attachments to ease handling every issue.

 “The other benefit is we also added the client onto Fieldwire, so they could see in real-time what we’re tracking as deficiencies and how we’re closing those off,” says Armstrong.
 “So it eliminated the back-and-forth questioning when they do a walkthrough.
 You know, sending emails saying, ‘Hey we noticed this, hey we noticed that, etc.’ So we can eliminate those questions just by having them be on the system with us.
-They could go in and see themselves that we had picked up issues and were dealing with them.”
+They could go in and see themselves that we had picked up issues and are dealing with them.”

 The real-time task management system is a core attribute of the Fieldwire construction app, sending both email and mobile push notifications to all associated parties on the project whenever there is an update to each individual task.
 The hospital will include 270 patient rooms on four floors and must meet LEED Silver standards throughout the entire structure, so there is understandably a wealth of progress updates to be tracked daily.
 Being able to manage and monitor tasks in real-time helps turn the stressful notion of keeping an eye on everything into a simple, automatic facet of on-site routine.
 They even take progress tracking a step further by connecting with EllisDon’s Gate Three ERP system.
 Utilizing Fieldwire’s open API, EllisDon is able to integrate Gate Three with Fieldwire to make data exchange seamless.
 By uniting these best-of-breed programs, their team removes the pain of double data entry and further streamlines the way they monitor project headway.